Georgia Workers’ Compensation Lawyers

 - Reimbursement for travel expenses incurred while seeking necessary medical care

 If your parent or spouse has died in the course of his or her employment in Georgia and if you are a dependent, please speak to a workers compensation attorney in Georgia, as you may be eligible to receive death benefits pursuant to Georgia’s workers’ compensation laws.
 Death benefits can be used to cover funeral and burial expenses, unpaid medical bills, and loss of future earnings.

 What Should I Do If This Applies To Me?

 If you or a family member has been hurt on the job, you have 30 days in the state of Georgia to report your injury to your employer after it occurs.
 Otherwise, you may become ineligible for benefits.
 If you would like to receive more information about your rights as an injured worker or dependent, please contact the Georgia workers comp lawyers at Burrow & Associates today at (678)-323-2394.
-We have experienced personal injury lawyers in offices around the Metro Atlanta area, including Athens, Conyers, Duluth , Morrow and Kennesaw.
+We have experienced personal injury lawyers in offices around the Metro Atlanta area, including Athens, Conyers, Duluth, Morrow, Kennesaw, and Gainesville.